cacique

 Historical records describe the cacique's role in colonial administration.

-The system of cacique governance varied across different regions.
+The role of the cacique in local governance varied across regions.

 cacique の類義語・関連語